-What better time than National School Choice Week to highlight some of the big school choice challenges and wins from last year?
-What was the most inspiring development during one of America’s darkest times?
-Which program saw the biggest growth in student participation?
-Which state is most likely to succeed in creating a strong educational choice program in 2021?
+We couldn’t think of a better time than National School Choice Week to highlight some of those big wins for parents and educational opportunity.
+Which choice programs unseated our past winners?
+Which program saw the biggest growth and improvement?
+Which state is most likely to succeed in creating a strong educational choice program in 2022?

 In this new category, we will always have two winners:

-2. The top for overall EdChoice share, meaning the state with the highest total percentage of students choosing educational settings other than their assigned district school including choice programs, charter schools and more.
-This year’s winner is Louisiana with 26.1 percent!
-(Though not a state, the District of Columbia would also win this category at 52 percent.)
+- The top for overall EdChoice share, meaning the state with the highest total percentage of students choosing educational settings other than their assigned district school including choice programs, charter schools and more.
+This year’s winner is Louisiana with 27 percent!
+(Though not a state, the District of Columbia would by far win this category at 65 percent.)

 To see how choice-y your state is by the numbers, check out our latest EdChoice share rankings.